edalorzo/fundamental-programming/README.rst

 Design By Contract
 ------------------

 Functions or methods are the fundamental building blocks of any software application and we should strive to `design them by contract <https://www.cs.umd.edu/class/fall2002/cmsc214/Projects/P1/proj1.contract.html>`_.
 This implies that a method must guarantee all its preconditions.
 During the execution of the code must ensure its invariants are hold and finally, when finished, it must guarantee a number of postconditions.
-Failure to do any of this should be signaled immediately by throwing an exception.
+Failure to do any of these should be signaled immediately by throwing an exception.

 * **Precondition**:  a condition that must be true of the parameters of a method and/or data members, if the method is to behave correctly, prior to running the code in the method.
 * **Postcondition**: a condition that is true after running the code in a method.
 * **Class Invariant**: a condition that is true before and after running the code in a method (except constructors and destructors).

 Therefore a method contract states what input the method receives, and establishes a set of constraints or preconditions that such input must satisfy.
-The method contract also states what the method does, in other words what task is logically performed by the method and what results can be expected, what side effects should have happened, etc. There is also a number of postconditions that a method contract must guarantee upon successful completion of the method, in other words, guaranteed expectations about the final state of the world after the method is done running.
+The method contract also states what the method does, in other words what task is logically performed by the method and what results can be expected, what side effects should have happened, etc. There is also a number of postconditions that a method contract must guarantee upon successful completion of the method, in other words, guaranteed expectations about the final state of the world after the method is done running and what it should return as a result.

-Any deviation of the contract must throw an exception or signal the problem somehow, which is the way to make obvious that either the preconditions were not satisfied, or the postconditions could not be met for any reason.
+Any deviation of the contract must throw an exception or signal the problem somehow: make it obvious that either the preconditions were not satisfied, or the postconditions could not be met for any reason.

 Failure to validate both the preconditions and postconditions of a method contract can leave a system in an inconsistent state in which the program results can no longer be guaranteed and where errors can happen unexpectedly due to the inconsistent state of the data.

-We typically document the contract in the interface method documentation.
-For example, consider the following example from a ``BankAccount`` interface (intentionally oversimplified to make examples simpler to understand):
+A practice that we could follow is that of documenting the method contracts, explicitly stating what it does, its preconditions, invariants and postconditions.
+For example, consider the following code snippet from a ``BankAccount`` interface (intentionally oversimplified to make examples simpler to understand):

 .. code-block:: java